 I am almost reluctant to bring Hannah’s beautiful writings back to the practicalities of how she arrived there on that day, with the thoughts and ideas flowing that brought her breakthrough.
 I say “almost reluctant” only because everybody who wishes to, should be able to experience “The voice of the divine” with their horse should they wish it – and to do that, we need to bring things back to the practicalities and THAT folks is my talent – the practicalities… the “how to do it”. 🙂

 What you are reading Hannah describe, is the flow of feel that happens when you are absolutely authentic with your horse, when you are Present, when you listen to your inner wisdom in whatever way it flows uniquely for you and take action on whatever that wisdom is bringing up for you like it did with Hannah in this story.
-It starts way back in The Keys to Happiness, when you first connect with them, when you make a commitment to listen to your horse and systematically take action to help them to feel safe.
+It starts way back when you first connect with them, when you make a commitment to listen to your horse and systematically take action to help them to feel safe.